hfiller/installGuides/test.md

 ####Windows
 Download [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) or use the vm agent provided by Azure, but PuTTY is pretty great.
 Using either software, connect to your server (shell over TCP using port 22).
 Your computer will then ask you to trust the ECDSA key fingerprint.
 This is fine.
 Once that is done, you should be logged in automatically (if not, you may have forgotten to run " ssh-add ~/.ssh/id_rsa" or the ssh on the server is failing).
 To give the rest of the team access, add their public ssh keys to the .ssh/authorized_keys file.

+##Heroku
+Install [heroku toolbelt](https://toolbelt.heroku.com/) for your respective OS.
+Make an account [here](https://signup.heroku.com/www-home-top).
+Your free account can have up to 5 projects.
+#### Im going to assume that your already have a git repository set up.
+Go to your terminal or command prompot and use this command to login to your account:

+	heroku login

+Create a remote branch for the given application:

+	heroku create

+Add the files from your repository to the remote repository:

+	heroku push origin master

+Provides the address of the hosted service and opens it in your browser:

+	heroku open

+Heroku can be annoying to work with sometimes.
+I've had success in the past by simply reinitializing my git repository, but this isn't a guarantee.